caprica/vlcj/README.md

 Support
 -------

-Development of vlcj is carried out by [Caprica Software](http://www.capricasoftware.co.uk).

 Free support for Open Source and non-commercial projects is generally provided - you can use [github issues](https://github.com/caprica/vlcj/issues "vlcj github issues") for this purpose.

+Commercial services for vlcj are provided by [Caprica Software](http://www.capricasoftware.co.uk).

 Support for commercial projects is provided exclusively on commercial terms - send an email to the following address for more information: